felix-zenk/onboardapis/README.md

 ## Description

 onboardapis allows you to interact with different on-board APIs.
-You can connect to the WI-FI of a supported transportation provider and access information about your journey, the vehicle you are travelling in and much more.
+You can connect to the Wi-Fi of a supported transportation provider and access information about your journey, the vehicle you are travelling in and much more.

-> **Note:** Coverage across operators is not great yet.

 > **Note:** For now the only vehicle type covered by this package is trains.

-> **Note:** At the time this package supports the DB ICE Portal from germany and the ÖBB Railnet Regio from austria.
+> **Note:** At the time this package supports the DB ICE Portal and FlixTrain FlixTainment from germany and the ÖBB Railnet Regio from austria.

 ---